 - 1. Number of locally adopted complete streets policies - 2.
 Number of people within a 30-minute walk, bike, or transit trip to key locations - 3.
 Percent of people taking transit, walking, and bicycling - 4.
 Walk and Bike Scores - 5.
 California Healthy Place Index Scores - 6.
 Multimodal Level of Service (MMLOS) - 7.
 Expansion of a comfortable, low-stress transportation network for non-motorized traffic, as measured by an appropriate Level of Traffic Stress (LTS) analysis - 8.
-With an emphasis in underserved or underinvested communities, decrease in rate of crashes, injuries and fatalities by mode, including using the UC Berkeley SafeTREC Transportation Injury Mapping System (TIMS) as a suggested tool - 9.
-Transit travel time reliability (consistency in the time required to travel the roadway segment during a given time of day) - 10.
-Average transit travel speed relative to automobile travel speed - 11.
-Transit delay (the additional time riders spend on a given segment relative to the time required during free-flow travel conditions) - 12.
-Transit passenger delay weighted by the number of passengers experiencing the delay - 13.
-Miles of bicycle facilities, including but not limited to on-street bike lanes, signed routes, and separated multi-use paths - 14.
-Number of new bike racks installed, both public and private - 15.
-Miles of new or reconstructed sidewalk - 16.
-Number of new or reconstructed curb ramps - 17.
-Number of new or repainted crosswalks - 18.
-Miles of new non-motorized traffic facilities added to roads within 1⁄4 mile of transit routes - 19.
-Number of new streetscape amenities such as street trees, lighting, etc. - 20.
-Percentage completion of bicycle and pedestrian networks as envisioned in plans and programs - 21.
-Number of completed transportation projects that demonstrate how they are meeting current land use plan goals
+Miles of facilities for projects that close gaps in the active transportation network - 9.
+With an emphasis in underserved or underinvested communities, decrease in rate of crashes, injuries, and fatalities by mode, including using the UC Berkeley SafeTREC Transportation Injury Mapping System (TIMS) as a suggested tool - 10.
+Transit travel time reliability (consistency in the time required to travel the roadway segment during a given time of day) - 11.
+Average transit travel speed relative to automobile travel speed - 12.
+Transit delay (the additional time riders spend on a given segment relative to the time required during free-flow travel conditions) - 13.
+Transit passenger delay weighted by the number of passengers experiencing the delay - 14.
+Miles of bicycle facilities, including but not limited to high-quality bike facilities (i.e., separated multi-use paths and Class IV separated bikeways), on-street bike lanes, and signed routes - 15.
+Number of new bike racks installed, both public and private - 16.
+Miles of new or reconstructed sidewalk - 17.
+Number of new or reconstructed curb ramps - 18.
+Number of new or repainted crosswalks

-- 22. Number of complete streets projects in underserved or underinvested communities - 23.
-Progress of community ADA Transition Plans - 24.
-Project-specific road audits and public surveys - 25.
+- 19. Miles of new non-motorized traffic facilities added to roads within 1⁄4 mile of transit routes - 20.
+Number of new streetscape amenities such as street trees, lighting, etc. - 21.
+Percentage completion of bicycle and pedestrian networks as envisioned in plans and programs - 22.
+Number of completed transportation projects that demonstrate how they are meeting current land use plan goals - 23.
+Number of complete streets projects in underserved or underinvested communities - 24.
+Progress of community ADA Transition Plans - 25.
+Project-specific road audits and public surveys - 26.
 Metrics included in the most recently adopted California Transportation Commission Active Transportation Program Guidelines